 Plastic isn’t that fantastic

 Prepping your home for the onslaught of hungry visitors?
-If your family prepares homemade treats, your mom may have amassed an impressive stash of disposable plastic containers just for this very moment.
-While the effort is commendable, End the cycle of plastic use entirely and opt instead for glass jars and containers?
+If your family prepares homemade treats, your mom may have already amassed an impressive stash of disposable plastic containers just for this very moment.
+While the effort is commendable, end the cycle of plastic use entirely and opt instead for glass jars and containers.
 Think mountains of golden pineapple tarts glistening in glass mason jars à la Kourtney Kardashian.